nextauthjs/next-auth/www/docs/options/pages.md

 ---
 id: pages
-title: Pages
+title: Custom Pages
 ---

+NextAuth.js automatically creates simple, unbranded authentication pages for handling Sign in, Sign out, Email Verification and displaying error messages.

+The options displayed on the sign up page are automatically generated based on the providers specified in the options passed to NextAuth.js.

 ### Using custom pages

-NextAuth.js automatically creates simple, unbranded authentication pages for handling Sign in, Email Verification, callbacks, etc. The options displayed are generated based on the configuration supplied.

 To add a custom login page, for example.
 You can us the `pages` option: